Working with Binary Logs¶

 xtrabackup_binlog_info file to retrieve the position.

-The message about hacking group commit refers to an early implementation of emulated group commit in Percona Server.
+The message about hacking group commit refers to an early implementation of emulated group commit in Percona Server for MySQL.

 To perform a point-in-time recovery from an